Safety

 Safety icon

-An individualized starting dose was observed to lower rates of select ARs while maintaining efficacy in an exploratory analysis1,3-5||
+An individualized starting dose was observed to lower rates of select ARs while maintaining efficacy in an exploratory analysis1,3,4,h

-Rates of select grade 3-4 hematologic ARs1,3,4
+Rates of select grades 3-4 hematologic ARs in the HRD-positive population1

 Bar graph showing hematologic adverse reactions in PRIMA